-We enjoyed watching Illeana Douglas host “It’s Always Fair Weather” (MGM, 1955, dir: Stanley Donen) recently on Turner Classic Movies.
-The song-and-dance number in the video above, Thanks a Lot, But No Thanks, bears so much influence of Jack Cole (he, too, worked with Gray, coaching the non-dancer in “Kismet” and “Designing Woman,” both at Metro).
+We enjoyed watching “It’s Always Fair Weather” (MGM, 1955, co-dir: Gene Kelly, Stanley Donen) recently on Turner Classic Movies.
+The song-and-dance number in the video above, Thanks a Lot, But No Thanks, bears much influence of Jack Cole (he, too, worked with Gray, coaching the non-dancer in “Kismet” and “Designing Woman,” both at MGM).
 So much so that it puts into question the origin of the choreography.

-Gray’s vivid femme persona, her boldly colored costume, her edgy and aggressive relationship to the male contingent … all are Cole-esque.
+Gray’s vivid femme-persona, her boldly colored costume, her edgy and aggressive interactions with the male contingent … all are Cole-esque.
 The number is a direct reply, thematically, to Diamonds Are a Girl’s Best Friend and Ain’t There Anyone Here for Love? in “Gentlemen Prefer Blondes” (Fox, 1953).

-On a cinematographic level, the smartly moving camera reminds me of Cole.
-Also, the use of the frame in which dancers burst in and out of the rectangle is an innovation I credit to Cole in “On The Riviera” (Fox, 1951).
+The smartly moving camera reminds me of Cole.
+The use of the frame in which dancers burst in and out of the rectangle is an innovation I credit to Cole in “On The Riviera” (Fox, 1951).
 The props and amusing references that stretch the lyrics come right out of “The I Don’t Care Girl” (Fox, 1953).
 But all this is “influence.”
 I’m actually questioning who choreographed this number.

-Gene Kelly is the choreographer of credit for the film.
+Gene Kelly is the choreographer of credit for the movie.
 But that’s not definitive.
-Dance makers often got short shrift in Hollywood and imprecise crediting seemed to get even murkier when Kelly was involved.
+Dance makers, and their assistants, often got short shrift in Hollywood and imprecise crediting seemed to get even murkier when Kelly was involved.
 Components of his dance numbers were regularly meted out to assistants, often women, but in Kelly’s case he also employed Jack Cole dancer Alex Romero on this number.
 It’s rare to see a work of this complexity created by Kelly in which he himself does not appear.
 Few of the hoofer’s familiar dance motifs are on view; I see only one, when the men hook their own hands and do that sailor’s hornpipe.
 He liked that step.
 Neither is the number’s zinging humor Kelly’s brand (his humor was broader).
 For awhile, I toyed with the notion that it had been done by Michael Kidd (who co-stars in the movie); the telltale sign, acrobatics.
 Kidd, of course, successfully incorporated tumbling into his classic “barn raising” sequence for “Seven Brides for Seven Brothers” (dir Stanley Donen), filmed just prior to “Fair Weather” at MGM.

 Your humble dance detective has thus closed her investigation: this clever number is by Gene Kelly.
 Nice work, Gene.